dhellmann/pymotw/PyMOTW/os/index.rst

 stderr.
 The stdout stream is used for message passing and the stderr stream is used for errors, so reading from it separately reduces the complexity for parsing any error messages.
-The :func:`popen3()` function returns 3 open streams tied to stdin, stdout, and stderr of the new process.
+The :func:`popen3()` function returns three open streams tied to stdin, stdout, and stderr of the new process.

 .. include:: os_popen3.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that we have to read from and close both stdout and stderr *separately*.
+Notice that the program has to read from and close both stdout and stderr *separately*.
 There are some related to flow control and sequencing when dealing with I/O for multiple processes.
 The I/O is buffered, and if the caller expects to be able to read all of the data from a stream then the child process must close that stream to indicate the end-of-file.
 For more information on these issues, refer to the `Flow Control Issues
 <http://docs.python.org/library/popen2.html#popen2-flow-control>`__
 section of the Python library documentation.